Skip to main content

 • API key pair

-• Face authentication token generation via API enabled (done by iDenfy's staff)
+• Face authentication session creation via API enabled (done by iDenfy staff)

 • Face authentication credits